-Figure 3: Production of free Cholesterol from Cholesteryl ester Cholesteryl esters are reported to be found in a very small amount in most cells, possibly because the structural arrangement cannot easily transverse the cell membrane.
-They form a main part of the adrenal glands and are implicated in atherosclerotic plaques build up in the artery 14.
-The Lecithin Cholesterol Acyltranferase (LCAT) found in human is known to be a glycoprotein with a polypeptide of comparatively little mass of between 50 to 60kDa.
+Cholesteryl esters are reported to be found in a very small amount in most cells, possibly because the structural arrangement cannot easily transverse the cell membrane.
+They form a main part of the adrenal glands and are implicated in atherosclerotic plaques build up in the artery14.
+The Lecithin Cholesterol Acyltranferase (LCAT) found in human is known to be a glycoprotein with a polypeptide of comparatively little mass of between 50 to 60 kDa.
 This structural arrangement is as a result of a 4-N-glycosylation and 2-O-glycosylation building blocks.
-The liver is responsible for the major production of LCAT and it is reversibly bonded to high density lipoprotein via blood circulation.
-Activation of LCAT is possible by the major protein element of HDL called apolipoprotein A1, resulting in cholesterol esters build up in the nucleus of HDL for effective removal of cholesterol from the ester, cell membranes and into HDL.
-Due to the accumulation of cholesterol in HDL, the HDL molecule changes and turns to a sphere-shaped object 10.
+Essentially, LCAT is majorly synthesized by the liver and it is reversibly bonded to high density lipoprotein via blood circulation.
+Activation of LCAT is possible by the major protein element of HDL called apolipoprotein A1, resulting in cholesterol esters build up in the nucleus of HDL for effective elimination of cholesterol from the ester, cell membranes and into HDL.
+Due to the accumulation of cholesterol in HDL, the HDL molecule changes and turns to a sphere-shaped object10.
+The action of Lecithin Cholesterol Acyltranferase (LCAT) is paramount in maintaining proper cholesterol homeostasis and may be a recommended strategy for pharmacokinetic and pharmaco therapeutic involvement in cardiovascular disease treatment and management.
+Cholesterol is removed from the peripheral tissues by the mechanism of reverse transport of cholesterol.

-Figure 4: Structures of cholesterol and some of its derivatives mechanism of removal of cholesterol from peripheral tissues to the liver is by Reverse Cholesterol Transport (RCT).
 This involves the transfer of cholesterol esters to low density lipoprotein (LDL) and very low density lipoprotein (VLDL), under the action of Cholesterol Ester Transfer Protein (CETP)12.